Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 1. Hover over `Pipelines`, then select `Environments`.
 1. You should see 3 environments called `dev`, `test` and `prod`.
 1. Click on the `dev` environment and take a look at the settings.
-1. Note the exclusive lock on the environment, this stops parralel deployments from planning at the same time as another plan and apply.
+1. Note the exclusive lock on the environment, this stops parallel deployments from planning at the same time as another plan and apply.

 #### Azure DevOps Variable Group